ucb-ee290c/scum-v-bringup/README.md

         - RISC-V firmware to be loaded onto the SCuM-V.
     - TileLinkTrafficAdapter-F446/
         - STM32F446RE firmware for translating UART to the TSI bus.
+    - TileLinkTrafficAdapter-H723/
+        - STM32H723ZG firmware for translating UART to the TSI bus.
     - scanchain/
         - **Not functional**.
 STM32F446RE firmware for translating UART to the analog scan chain bus.
     - proxyFESVR/
         - **Not functional**.
 Fork of Franklin Huang's proxyFESVR library, modified to support SCuM-V. See the [README](sw/proxyFESVR/README.md) for more details.
     - tl_host.py
-        - Python script for use with the STM32F446RE to translate UART to SCuM's TSI bus.
+        - Python script for use with the STM32F446RE or STM32H723ZG to translate UART to SCuM's TSI bus.

 ## Hardware Setup